croal99/caraxes/README.md

 `/proc/net/{tcp,udp}` list open ports in a single file instead of one by port.
 This can be addressed either by mangling with the `read*` syscalls or `tcp4_seq_show()`, which fills the content of this file.
-Additionally `/sys/class/net` shows statistics of network activity, which could hint to an open port.
+Additionally, `/sys/class/net` shows statistics of network activity, which could hint to an open port.
 Also `getsockopt` would fail when trying to bind to an open port - we would kind of have to flee, give up our port, and start using a different one.